String of dolphins is a succulent plant with easy care needs, yet it loses its dolphin-like leaf shape when overwatered alongside other care mishaps.

-- Replace the water every 6-7 days so that it remains fresh and the nutrients get replenished from time to time.
+- Replace the water every 6-7 days to remain fresh and the nutrients get replenished occasionally.

 - You will witness new roots in a couple of weeks.
 It is time to relocate the cutting to a fresh potting soil mix.